trifectatechfoundation/trifectatech-website/content/blog/zlib-rs stable API.md

 This is a change we've wanted to make for a while, but held off on because we had rust crates using `libz-rs-sys`.
 Now that they instead use `zlib-rs` directly, we can focus more on C users in the `libz-rs-sys` crate.

 Normally, when rust functions panic, they start unwinding the stack.
 That is only valid when the caller anticipates that the callee might unwind.
 For rust functions this case is handled, but when exporting a function, the caller is likely not written in rust, and does not support stack unwinding.

-If the callee does unwind, behavior is undefined.
+If the callee does unwind into an unsuspecting caller, behavior is undefined.
 Although `libz-rs-sys` should not panic, causing UB when we somehow do is a massive footgun.
 So now we use `extern "C"`, which will instead abort the program at the FFI boundary.

 ### Support for `gz*` functions

 We've added functions like `gzread`, `gzwrite` and many others to the `libz-rs-sys` API.
 These were already available in `libz-rs-sys-cdylib`, and have now been promoted.
-Use the `gz` feature to expose them.
-Most of these functions were implemented by [@brian-pane](https://github.com/brian-pane).
+They are still behind the `gz` feature, so enable that if you need these functions.
+Most of the `gz*` functions were implemented by [@brian-pane](https://github.com/brian-pane).

 In addition, we've implemented several other missing functions (like `inflateBack`), so that we're now fully compatible with the zlib and zlib-ng public API.